MAST-Framework/MAST-F/README.md

 ## ScanTask design

 After a new scan has been requested, it will be executed on the target scan date.
-Before each scanner is exeuted, there is a preparation task, that is called asynchronously:
+Before each scanner is executed, there is a preparation task, that is called asynchronously:

     1. Preparation: create directories, extract ZIP Files, decompile binaries
     2. Call Plugins: each scanner comes with a ``task`` field that should be